-Parallel to these ventures, many different plans regarding the anniversary of the conquest were made and submitted to the ministry, some of them by private individuals.
-They remained there for more than a decade - neither the Prime Minister nor any of the ministers concerned could be bothered to deal with them until the beginning of the 1890s.
-At this point, a private organisation named Műbarátok köre and its leadership (comprised of aristocrats including Count Eugen Zichy) decided to take it upon themselves to organise the millennial festivities.
-The government could not afford to ignore this matter any longer.
-They summarised the plans from earlier years and decided on an exact date for the celebration.
+organisation named Műbarátok köre (Circle of Art Lovers) and its board (consisting of aristocrats including Count Eugen Zichy) decided to take it upon themselves to organise the millennial festivities.
+The government could not afford to ignore this matter any longer, summarised the plans from earlier years and decided on an exact date for the celebration.